top of page

 The Solar Investment Tax Credit (ITC) is a crucial federal policy mechanism that supports the growth of solar energy in the United States.
 Introduced in 2006, this tax credit has significantly contributed to the exponential increase in solar installations across the country.
 But how can solar developers make the most out of this program?
-This post will delve into the specifics of the Solar ITC and how to use LandGate tools to maximize its benefits.
+This post will delve into the specifics of the Solar ITC, 2025 updates to the program, and how LandGate helps developers streamline the solar development process.

 The Solar Investment Tax Credit (ITC) is a dollar-for-dollar reduction in federal income tax for anyone who purchases solar energy systems for residential or commercial use and was established by the Energy Policy Act of 2005 in response to the growing demand for renewable energy sources.